niddelicious/ailicious/README.md

 ## OpenAI API key
-You will be asked to provide your own OpanAI API key, which you can get for free here: https://beta.openai.com/ Using the bot will cost you $0.002 per 1000 tokens.
-Depending on your settings chatting with the bot can cost about 300 tokens per message when a conversation is continuing.
-Signing up will grant you a credit amount with an expiration date that is listed on your Usage page.
-You will then be billed for your usage per calendar month.
+You will be asked to provide your own OpanAI API key, which you can get here: https://platform.openai.com/ ~~Using the bot will cost you $0.002 per 1000 tokens.~~ ~~Depending on your settings chatting with the bot can cost about 300 tokens per message when a conversation is continuing.~~ ~~Signing up will grant you a credit amount with an expiration date that is listed on your Usage page.~~ ~~You will then be billed for your usage per calendar month.~~ OpenAI API now uses a pre-paid model, so you will need to add funds beforehand to your account to use the API.

 Organization ID is listed on the Organization > Settings page.